SitePen/dgrid/README.md

-This project provides widgets for lists of data, including simple sets of scrolling rows, grids of data, on-demand lazy-loaded data, and various plugins for additional functionality.
+The dgrid project provides widgets for lists of data, including simple sets of scrolling rows, grids of data, on-demand lazy-loaded data, and various plugins for additional functionality.
 This project also provides touch scrolling for mobile devices with native style momentum, bouncing, and scrollbars.

-The dgrid project is available under the same dual BSD/AFLv2 license as the Dojo Toolkit.
+dgrid is available under the same dual BSD/AFLv2 license as the Dojo Toolkit.

 # Installation